skippyr/graffiti/README.md

 Graffiti is a Go module to ease pretty print to standard streams.

-This module is not cross-platform: styles are only be applied in UNIX-like operating systems, while on Windows, they are removed.

 ## Installation

 * Inside of your project's directory, download and include this module.